Are You A Dog Bore?

 The growth of the ‘fur baby’.

-The volume of love people have for their dogs is huge – and it’s probably grown in recent decades, as pets become bona fide family members, providing support and comfort – in a, sometimes, volatile world.
+The volume of love people have for their dogs is huge – and it’s probably grown in recent decades.
+Without doubt pets become bona fide family members, providing support and comfort – in a sometimes volatile world.

 There are similarities to ‘parent bores’ too.
 However, while both tend to monopolise conversations – there are differences that can make dog bores much less credible.
 Particularly if this involves comparing dogs to children.
 That can be a pretty big No, No.